kiyotd/inview-active/README.md

     activeClassName: 'active', // Class name to be given once inside the screen.
 Default: 'active'
     inActive: false, // Add a class when it is outside the screen.
 Default: false
     inActiveClassName: 'in-active', // Class name to be given once outside the screen.
 Default: 'in-active'
-    once: true, // Off-screen does not remove class.
+    once: false, // Off-screen does not remove class.
 Default: false });
 });
 </script>